Uzarel/Heart-of-Mathematics/README.md

 ## Credits

 This work is based off a really beautiful [video](https://www.youtube.com/watch?v=qhbuKbxJsk8) made by a mathematician on YouTube named Mathologer in which he explained the hidden links behind these different ways of tracing these stunning shapes.
+Also, the code for the Mandelbrot sets is based off this stunning [article](https://developer.apple.com/swift/blog/?id=26) made by Apple about Mandelbrot implementation within a playground.

 ## License